|FOR SCHOOL/COLLEGE USE ONLY:|

 For the Doctoral Dissertation Completion Grant, departments nominate doctoral students who have completed all requirements for the degree, except the required dissertation, and are advanced to candidacy.
 The Doctoral Dissertation Completion grant includes a stipend and one credit of tuition remission.
 The award is for five months.

-The Terminal Master's Project Completion Grant carries a stipend and one credit of tuition remission.
+The Master of Fine Arts Project Completion Grant carries a stipend and one credit of tuition remission.
 Departments nominate students who have completed all requirements for their degrees, except the required project.
 The award is for five months.

 First Summers Research Initiative

 The First Summers Research Initiative (FSRI) is a competition for summer research awards for domestic doctoral students at Temple University who are traditionally underrepresented in their field of study.
 The purpose of these awards is to provide eligible students with funding to encourage their pursuit of research activity in the first, second, and/or third summers of their graduate studies.
 The FSRI Award is valued at $6,000.
 Applicants can apply each summer until they achieve candidacy, although preference is given to first-time applicants.
-The FSRI announcement offers additional details about the award; the FSRI application is available as a stand-alone form.
+The deadline for the Summer 2017 application is Friday, March 24, 2017.

 Student Health Insurance